Preparing your early years setting for GDPR

 There is also an expectation that staff will be trained on data protection.
 Documentation on policies, procedures and training is going to be a key part of any effective compliance programme.

 Appointing a data protection officer — For most settings, appointing an individual who takes the lead on data compliance will be enough, although for larger early years provider chains may need to appoint a data protection officer.

 Privacy notices — When you collect any data you must tell people exactly how you are going to use it, who might you share it with, how long you will keep it as well as information on consent and complaint.

-Consent — GDPR will require early years providers to have a legitimate reason for processing any personal data.
+Consent — GDPR requires early years providers to have a legitimate reason for processing any personal data.
 Where you rely on consent for processing data you must be able to demonstrate that the consent was freely given.
 Pre-ticked boxes or inactivity will no longer suffice.
-People will have to actively opt-in.
+People have to actively opt-in.

-Data agreements — Early years providers will now be obliged to have written arrangements with anybody processing data for them.
-Providers must make sure that anyone processing data will meet GDPR requirements.
+Data agreements — Early years providers are now obliged to have written arrangements with anybody processing data for them.
+Providers must make sure that anyone processing data meet GDPR requirements.

 New projects — Data protection must be incorporated into new projects and services at the development stage — not simply as an after-thought.

-Breach notification — You will be obligated to notify the Information Commissioner's Office (ICO) of a data breach within 72 hours of becoming aware of the breach.
+Breach notification — You are obligated to notify the Information Commissioner's Office (ICO) of a data breach within 72 hours of becoming aware of the breach.

 Fines — One of the key drivers of compliance is that organisations can be fined significant amounts if they are not.
 However you should focus on the benefits of ensuring you are handling your data properly.